alleyinteractive/alley-scripts/packages/create-block/README.md

                                (default: blocks)
   -l, --blockLanguage <string> The language for the block.
 Accepts `typescript`
-                               or `javascript`. (default: typescript) -r, --skip-registration      Skip registering the block in PHP with register_block_type().
+                               or `javascript`. (default: typescript) -r, --skipRegistration       Skip registering the block in PHP with register_block_type().
                                (default: false)
   -h, --help                   Display the help usage guide.
 ```